Main Application

 4.During long-term diving operation, the maximum diving depth is 20 meters.

-Advantages of Our Submersible Mixer
+Advantages of Our Floating Pontoon Mixer

 · Material Options: Choose from cast iron, stainless steel 304, or 316 to suit your specific wastewater treatment needs.